 When guest blogging, you should always choose a title based on an existing episode.
 Include a compelling CTA that entices viewers to click and listen to your excellent podcast material.

 So, podcast or blog?
 Well, your specific business demands will determine the winner of the “blog vs. podcast” debate.

 But remember that great material is essential whether you pick podcasts, blogs, or a combination.

 Since we’re on the subject, please take our brief examination to learn how to improve your content marketing approach!

 Comment below and let me know what your favourite method is!

 Frequently Asked Questions

-The main difference is that a podcast is comprised of audio content, while a blog is written content.
+The main difference between blog and podcast is that a podcast is comprised of audio content, while a blog is written content.
 Additionally, podcasts are normally structured differently, and the content itself does not need to be SEO friendly (however, the titles, marketing, etc should be).

 To an extent, yes blogging is becoming less popular than it once was.
 However, this is simply because other mediums – like podcasts – are now available.
 But each medium caters to its own type of audience and is not necessarily more popular than the other.
 But you might find one is more suitable for your business.